There are many animals that only eat plants or mainly eat plants.

 How could it get so strong eating plants?
 It does, the gorilla is extremely strong and another animal that only eats plants and is predominantly vegetarian or plant-based.

 Gorillas are a class of herbivores known as folivores.
-The exact diet is different depending on the species and location of the gorilla, but most, feed largely and plant leaves, stems and roots.
+The exact diet is different depending on the species and location of the gorilla, but most feed largely on plant leaves, stems and roots.
 They also feed on fruits and in one region, a type of gorilla eats over 50% of its diet in fruit.

 A very small percentage. less than 2-3%, of some species of gorillas’ diets, are ants, termites and snails.